-A traditional Greek recipe, Stifado beef stew is cooked low and slow until the meat is meltingly tender.
+A traditional Greek stew, Stifado is cooked low and slow until the meat is meltingly tender.

 I did not intend to post a recipe for Greek Beef Stifadostewtoday.
 No, that was quite possibly the furthest from my mind.
 What I wantedto do is bake a cake, make cookies and decorate our enormous tree.
 But the best laid plans usually go awry on Sundays – and this one was no exception.